stwomack/CfWorkshopDotNet/CfWorkshopDotNet/docs/LabInstructions.md

 In 12-factor applications, environment variables should be used for configuration instead of code-based things like the `web.config` file.
 PCF exposes all of the platform configuration to your application through environment variables, including bound services, which we will see later.
 Instead of using files like `web.config`, make sure your application uses Steeltoe Configuration to set and retrieve configuration through environment variables.

 ## Step 4 - Create a database and bind to it
-Click on the Notes the link in your web site.
+Click on the Notes link in your web site.
 It will take a while, but it should throw an error eventually.
 This is because Notes are Entity Framework entities and we don't have a database configured yet.
 Let's create a database for our application to use:

 ```
 cf marketplace